Non-resident Indians (NRI) who live overseas may want to send back their earnings to their families or make investments in India.

 - Proof of Indian and overseas address

-- NRI status proof by way of valid Employment Permit / Residence Visa / Student Visa
+- NRI status proof by way of a valid Employment Permit / Residence Visa / Student Visa

 - Copy of Pan card or Form 60